On this page

 Project phases

 This project is divided into two phases.
-Both include a mix of technical and engagement tasks:
+Both have included a mix of technical and engagement tasks:

 Phase 1: Heritage Conservation District Study